swagger-akka-http/swagger-akka-http/README.md

 ### Resource Definitions

-The general pattern for resource definitions and spray routes:
+The general pattern for resource definitions and akka-http routes:

 * Place an individual resource in its own trait
 * Annotate the trait with ```@Api``` to describe the resource